Padre Pio: Arrival at San Giovanni Rotondo

-Pio was devoted to rosary meditations.
-He compared weekly confession to dusting a room weekly, and recommended the performance of meditation and self-examination twice daily: once in the morning, as preparation to face the day, and once again in the evening, as retrospection.
-His advice on the practical application of theology he often summed up in his now famous quote: "pray, hope, and don't worry".
-He directed Christians to recognize God in all things and to desire above all things to do the will of God.
+Among his spiritual practices were rosary meditations, to which he was deeply devoted.
+He compared confession to dusting a room weekly, and recommended the performance of meditation and self-examination twice daily: once in the morning, as preparation to face the day, and once again in the evening, as retrospection.
+His advice on the practical application of theology he often summed up in his now-famous quote: Prega, spera e non preoccuparti (Pray, hope, and don't worry).
+He directed Christians to recognize God in all things and to desire above all things to do God's will.

-Many people who heard of him travelled to San Giovanni Rotondo to meet him and confess to him, ask for help, or have their curiosity satisfied.
-Pio's mother died in the village around the convent in 1928.
-Later, in 1938, Pio had his elderly father Grazio live with him.
-His brother Michele also moved in.
-Pio's father lived in a little house outside the convent, until his death in 1946.
+Around 1913, at the age of 26, Padre Pio was asked by his spiritual directors to take on the spiritual direction of men and women who wished to progress in the spiritual life.
+His spiritual direction is recorded in his correspondence, published as Letters, Volumes I–V. According to Gerardo Flumeri, Padre Pio was "an enlightened guide of souls, sustained by an enviable theological, ascetic-mystical and Biblical training."

+In 1928, one of his spiritual children, the wealthy heiress Mary Pyle, not only stayed in San Giovanni, but also built an impressive pink villa there.
+She welcomed many travelers, the poor, and World War II soldiers who had traversed the rough and steep mountainous terrain in order that they might meet and confess to Pio.
+Mary Pyle was instrumental in hosting Pio's mother during the Christmas of 1928.
+Giuseppa Forgione died in January 1929 after having contracted pneumonia.
+Years later Mary Pyle hosted Grazio, Pio's father, who lived in the pink castle for eight years until his death in the year 1946.

 World War I and aftermath

-When World War I started, four friars from his community were selected for military service in the Italian army.
-At that time, Pio was a teacher and spiritual director at the seminary.
-When one more friar was called into service, Pio was put in charge of the community.
-On 15 November 1915, he was drafted and on December 6, assigned to the 10th Medical Corps in Naples.
-Due to poor health, he was continually discharged and recalled until on 16 March 1918, he was declared unfit for service and discharged completely.
+At the start of World War I, four friars from Padre Pio's community were selected for military service in the Italian army.
+At that time, he was a teacher and spiritual director at the seminary.
+When one more friar was called into service, he was put in charge of the community; but on 15 November 1915, he too was drafted and on 6 December, assigned to the 10th Medical Corps in Naples.
+Due to poor health, however, he was continually discharged and recalled, until 16 March 1918, when he was declared unfit for service and given a full discharge.